 art lessons, Artex, Bonnie McBride, Cuba, Fábrica de Arte Cubano, Fine art, Havana, Inspiration, La Habana Vieja, Museo Nacional de Bellas Artes de La Habana, Nikki Jacquin, Old Havana, painting, Painting Tours, Santander, Taller Experimental de Gráfica, The Art Factory in Havana, travel, Trinidad, Visual Arts, Yudith Vidal Faife

-On Feb.
-22 – Mar.
-8th, 2015 a few of my artist friends and I explored and painted Cuba beginning in Santa Clara staying in a casa particular (a Cuban bed and breakfast) for one night, then Trinidad for 7 nights and finally Havana for 6 nights.
+On 2015 & 2016 a few of my artist friends, their non-painting partners / friends and I explored and painted Cuba beginning in Santa Clara staying in a casa particular (a Cuban bed and breakfast) for one night, then Trinidad for 7 nights and finally Havana for 6 nights.
 There were planned gallery visits and plein air painting spots selected, but the most memorable experiences were a few unexpected encounters with the arts community in Cuba.
 Some of these were experienced as a group and others on our own as we explored during free time.
 It was always fun to hear of someone’s discovery of a new artists’ studio and then to have the invitation of their personally escorting you back to the new found treasure.
 Almost all of the arts disciplines and genres were experienced, dancing, visual arts, music, fashion, contemporary arts, realism, folk art, sci-fi and on and on.
 I even took in an evening television show one night and saw a bit of acting in what looked to be a Cuban evening drama or soup opera.

 It appears all forms of the arts are alive and well in Cuba, supported and encouraged to survive.
 Below I will give a brief description of our arts encounters.
-I hope you enjoy the tour.
+I hope you enjoy the virtual tour.
 We even took some Salsa Dance lessons and had a few opportunities to practice what we had learned.
-I so loved Cuba that I hope to organize another group painting excursion in Feb.
-2017.
+I so loved Cuba that I am organizing another group painting excursion in Jan.
+11th-25th, 2019.
 If you would like more information please email me at firstname.lastname@example.org.